 Adding Version Information

 Almost every piece of software has some sort of version.
-Whether it's a nice-looking SemVer string or a simple timestamp, being able to distinguish one version from the other is important. elmah.io supports sending version information from your application in every message logged in two ways:
+Whether it's a nice-looking SemVer string or a simple timestamp, distinguishing one version from the other is important. elmah.io supports sending version information from your application in every message logged in two ways:

 Version Numbers on the UI